theimowski/SuaveMusicStoreTutorial/html_markup.md

 ```

 `flatten` takes a list of `Xml` and "flattens" it into a single `Xml` object model.
-The actual container for `store` can now look like following:
+The actual container for `store` can now look like the following:

 ```fsharp
 let store genres = [